The way to a dog’s heart is often through their stomach, and so when they are “off” their food it’s easy for us pet parents to quickly feel alarmed.

 Answer: Drop the kibble, double-check quantities, and add some variety into the mix.

-With Wellbeing Essentials added to real food you have the necessary balance of calcium, and the micronutrients (vitamins and minerals) from wholefoods that they need or may be missing.
+And why not go the extra mile and add in some Wellbeing Essentials to your dog’s meals, containing the micronutrients (vitamins and minerals) from wholefoods that they need or may be missing.

 Is your dog getting too much to eat?

 Depending on a dog’s age, size and breed, they will require different portion sizes, and may even have different nutritional needs at each stage of their life.
 Dogs will need less calories as they age, as they will finish developing and will often become less mobile as they reach senior pup status.